getsling/GVUserDefaults/README.md

         };
     }

+### NSUserDefaults initWithSuitName support
+Simply create a methods called `suitName` in your category and return the suitName you wish to use:

+    - (NSString *)suitName {
+        return @"com.example.mySuitName";
+    }

 ### Performance
 Performance is nearly identical to using NSUserDefaults directly.
 We're talking about a difference of 0.05 milliseconds or less.